John McAdam (businessman)

 John McAdam is a technology executive.

 McAdam holds a B.Sc. in computer science from the University of Glasgow, Scotland.

 From January 1995 until August 1999, he served as the president and chief operating officer of Sequent Computer Systems, a manufacturer of high-end open systems, which was sold to IBM in September 1999.

 McAdam then served as general manager of the web server sales business at IBM.

-He served as president, chief executive officer and a director of F5 Networks from July 2000 until June 30, 2015.
+He served as president, chief executive officer and a director of F5 from July 2000 until June 30, 2015.

 McAdam was re-appointed to the position on December 14, 2015, following the resignation of Manuel Rivelo.

 In January 2017 F5 announced François Locoh-Donou would replace McAdam in April.